2 Chlorophyll and Primary Production

 2.2 Key Results and Visualizations

+The seasonal cycles of phytoplankton size distribution are typically dominated by larger-celled microplankton during the winter-spring and fall bloom periods, while smaller-celled nanoplankton dominate during the warmer summer months.
 In 2023, MAB total chlorophyll was below average in early spring, near average through the summer and above average throughout the fall.
 A peak in primary production occurred in summer, followed by an above average productivity associated with the early fall bloom.
+Phytoplankton size class distributions were near average for most of the year, except during the early fall bloom.

 Total chlorophyll concentrations on Georges Bank were above average for most of the year.
-The early winter bloom was most likely associated with diatoms, however the above average chlorophyll and primary production from April through August can be attributed to the dinoflagellate Tripos muelleri.
+The early winter bloom was most likely associated with diatoms, however the above average chlorophyll, primary production and microplankton fraction from April through August can be attributed to the dinoflagellate Tripos muelleri.

 Total chlorophyll concentrations in the Gulf of Maine were above average for most of the year.
-The early winter bloom was most likely associated with diatoms, however the record high chlorophyll and primary production from April through August can be attributed to the dinoflagellate Tripos muelleri.
+The early winter bloom was most likely associated with diatoms, however the record high chlorophyll, primary production and microplankton fraction from April through August can be attributed to the dinoflagellate Tripos muelleri.

 There is high interannual variability of the seasonal phytoplankton cycle.
 At the monthly scale, MAB chlorophyll and primary production are increasing during January and there has been a decrease in September chlorophyll, likely due to extension of the summer stratification and delayed fall turnover.
 Fall and winter chlorophyll and primary production are increasing on Georges Bank and Gulf of Maine.